hackclub/apex/src/content/resources/launch.md

 ### Shipping

 You may either ship your project in advance (you must pay for your own shipping) or bring it with you on the day of the launch.
-Please ensure that it is completely finished and adheres to the [limitations](/resources/limitations).
+We highly recommend bringing it with you, either via car or plane because you can make sure it's nice and safe.
+Also, please ensure that it is completely finished and adheres to the [limitations](/resources/limitations).

-If you are shipping your project, ship it to: (no address yet).
+We are still working out an address to ship your project to, stay posted for details.

 _Check out [Pirate Ship](https://www.pirateship.com/) for cheap shipping rates!_

-### Launch!
+### Launch

 The Apex launch will be a 3-day event in Boston, hosted at the WPS Institute.
 Below is a tentative schedule, but it is likely to change as more details are